pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2-install.md

 Apache Beam applications can be developed without the Streams Runner being installed.
 For information about developing your Beam application, see the [Beam SDK for Java](https://beam.apache.org/documentation/sdks/java/) and its [Java SDK Quickstart](https://beam.apache.org/get-started/quickstart-java/).

 ## Choose your Streams environment
-A Streams Runner installation is available in IBM Streams installations beginning with v4.3.
-Additionally, a Streams Runner installation can be downloaded from an IBM Streaming Analytics service on the IBM Cloud.
+A Streams Runner installation archive is available in IBM Streams installations beginning with v4.3.
+Additionally, a Streams Runner installation archive can be downloaded from an IBM Streaming Analytics service on the IBM Cloud.

 ### IBM Streams
-To install the Streams Runner from an IBM Streams installation, see the [on-premise installation guide](../beamrunner-2a-onprem).
+To install the Streams Runner from an IBM Streams installation, see the [on-premises installation guide](../beamrunner-2a-onprem).

 ### IBM Streaming Analytics service
 To install the Streams Runner from an IBM Streaming Analytics service, see the [Streaming Analytics service installation guide](../beamrunner-2b-sas).